statds/practicing-git-OkemChime/learningGit.md

 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see "GitHub Community Support."

+Branches, fxrkx, and pull requests

+Learn about Git branching using an interactive tool.
+Read about forks and pull requests as well as how we use pull requests at GitHub.
+Access references about using GitHub from the command line.